Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Introduction

 \section{Introduction}

-There are situations in which a wireless sensor network (WSN) needs to be deployed in an {\em impromptu or as-you-go} fashion.
+A wireless sensor network (WSN) typically comprises sensor nodes (sources of measurements), a base station (or sink), and wireless relays for multihop communication between the sources and the sink.
+There are situations in which a WSN needs to be deployed (i.e., the relays and the sensors need to be placed) in an {\em impromptu or as-you-go} fashion.
 One such situation is in emergencies, e.g., situational awareness networks deployed by first-responders such as fire-fighters or anti-terrorist squads.
-As-you-go deployment is also of interest when deploying networks over large terrains, such as forest trails, particularly when the network is temporary and needs to be quickly redeployed in a different part of the forest (e.g., to monitor a moving phenomenon such as groups of wildlife), or when the deployment needs to be stealthy (e.g., to monitor fugitives).
+As-you-go deployment is also of interest when deploying multihop wireless networks for sensor-sink interconnection over large terrains, such as forest trails (see \cite{dyo-etal10wildlife-wsn} for an application of multi-hop WSNs in wildlife monitoring, and \cite[Section~$5$]{alkhatib14review-forest-fire} for application of WSN in forest fire detection), where it may be difficult to make exhaustive measurements at all possible deployment locations before placing the relay nodes.
+As-you-go deployment would be particularly useful when the network is temporary and needs to be quickly redeployed at a different place (e.g., to monitor a moving phenomenon such as groups of wildlife).\footnote{In remote places, cellular network coverage may not be available or practicable.
+Hence, a multi-hop WSN is required for monitoring purposes.}

-Our work in this paper is motivated by the need for as-you-go deployment of wireless relay networks over large terrains, such as forest trails, where planned deployment would be time consuming and difficult.
-We consider the problem of as-you-go deployment of relay nodes along a line, between a sink node (e.g., the WSN base-station) and a source node (e.g., a sensor) (see Figure~\ref{fig:why-impromptu}), where the {\em single deployment agent} (the person who is carrying out the deployment) starts from the sink node, places relay nodes along the line, and places the source node where required.
+Our work is motivated by the need for as-you-go deployment of a WSN over large terrains, such as forest trails, where planned deployment (requiring exhaustive measurements over the deployment region) would be time consuming and difficult.
+Abstracting the above-mentioned problems, we consider the problem of deployment of relay nodes along a line, between a sink node (e.g., the WSN base-station) and a source node (e.g., a sensor) (see Figure~\ref{fig:why-impromptu}), where a {\em single deployment agent} (the person who is carrying out the deployment) starts from the sink node, places relay nodes along the line, and places the source node where required.
 In applications, the location at which sensor placement is required might only be discovered as the deployment agent walks (e.g., in an animal monitoring application, by finding a concentration of pugmarks, or a watering hole).